 Capturing: Capturing data is easy with ViewPoint kiosks placed at strategic locations, such as near exits or checkout counters.
 Companies can opt to have parallel online surveys that collect the same data, so you can get feedback from both online and in-person shoppers.

-Analyzing: ViewPoint kiosks automatically aggregate data in real-time, so it’s all on one dashboard whenever you need to analyze it.
+Analysing: ViewPoint kiosks automatically aggregate data in real-time, so it’s all on one dashboard whenever you need to analyse it.
 You can send alerts to management to deal with urgent issues right away, while you’re collecting data for more long-term fixes.